MrBitBucket/pyRXP-mirror/docs/introduction.rst

 ------------------

 PyRXP is a Python language wrapper around the excellent RXP parser.
-RXP is a validating namespace-aware XML parser written in C. Together, they provide the fastest XML-parsing framework available to Python programmers today.
+RXP is a validating namespace-aware XML parser written in C.  It was released by ReportLab in 2003, at a time when the available XML parsing tools in Python were, frankly, a mess.
+At the time it was the fastest XML-parsing framework available to Python programmers, with the benefit of validation.
+Please bear in mind that much of the documentation was written at that time.

 RXP was written by Richard Tobin at the Language Technology Group, Human Communication Research Centre, University of Edinburgh.
 PyRXP was written by Robin Becker at ReportLab.

+ReportLab uses pyRXP to parse its own Report Markup Language formatting product, and for all inbound XML within our document generation solutions.
+Having a validating XML parser is a huge benefit, because it stops a large proportion of bad input from other systems early on, and forces producers to get things right, rather than leaning on us to write ad-hoc cleanups for other peoples' poor data.

+The code is extremely mature and stable.

+In recent years, libxml2 and lxml have become popular and offer much of the same functionality, under less restrictive licenses; these may also be a valid choice for your project.

-This documentation describes pyRXP-1.08 being used with RXP 1.4.0, as well as ReportLab's emerging XML toolkit which uses it.
+This documentation describes pyRXP-1.16 being used with RXP 1.4.0, as well as ReportLab's emerging XML toolkit which uses it.

 1.3 License terms